captionpoint/captionpoint-plays/THE-ROOMMATE.md

 This is Sharon.
 ---
 ## ROBYN:
-I don't know any Sharons.
+I don’t know any Sharons.
 ---
 ## SHARON:
 My name is Sharon,
 ---
-and I'm calling about your...
+and I’m calling about your…
 uh
 ---
 your life insurance.